platformio/platformio-core/docs/userguide/cmd_init.rst

 Also, please look into :ref:`ide` page.

 .. option::
-    --disable-auto-uploading
+    --enable-auto-uploading

 If you initialise project with the specified :option:`platformio init --board`, then *PlatformIO* will create environment with enabled firmware auto-uploading.
-This option allows you to disable firmware auto-uploading by default.

 .. option::
     --env-prefix